-I have given myself the challenge of posting from time to time, in an aim to introduce classical music to people who either profess themselves to be tone deaf or simply insist that they will never like it.
+Allow me to explain!
+Over the last few years I have been writing a blog on this site with the express￼￼ aim of introducing classical music to people who either profess themselves to be tone deaf or simply insist that they will never like it.

 It is positively not a classical-music-for-dummies blog!
 The hope is to inform, and simply share my love of these pieces, in the same way any of us likes to recommend a good book, play or film.

 It is for everyone, although the aficionados amongst you may feel it unnecessary; but the greatest pleasure I will get is the feedback from anyone who finds themselves surprised at a new discovery.

 Even when I select well known pieces, the aim will be to identify a passage or version which you might not know or just gloss over, in the hope it will make you smile or hear it differently.